Do you dream of being a successful academic writer in school?

 Tip 6: Eliminate all distractions.

 Silence your cell phone, turn off your email notifications, ignore social media, and tell anyone that lives with you not to interrupt you (unless it’s an emergency).
 Find a place where you can focus and write.
-You could choose a quiet place or a crowded noisy place, so long as no one else disturbs you.

 Try different places, until you know the best one for you.
 My favorite space is a library because I’m not alone, but everyone around me is quiet.

 It doesn’t matter what you choose because any type of writing will help you improve how you express yourself in words.
 Here are some ideas for daily writing: journal entries, blog posts, freewriting exercises, and summaries or responses to what you’re reading or learning in class.

 When you write daily you build your vocabulary and develop your writing style.
 You also increase critical thinking and writing skills.

 Tip 8: Write hot and edit cold.